jwickens/jest-serializers/README.md

 Turn an [xlsx-populate](https://github.com/dtjohnson/xlsx-populate) workbook into a pretty snapshot.

+The serializer will also look for columns marked as ID or Date and turn mask them, as these will normally change from test to test.

 # Usage

 First you need to add the snapshot serializer.
 You have two options: